-One may discretize $[0,1]$ with a uniform interval length~$\Delta$ and use the standard EWF, where a straightforward substitution of the number of experts $N=1/\Delta$ results in regret bound $\sqrt{n\ln ({1}/{\Delta})/2}$.
-However, to not sacrifice the accuracy due to this discretization, one has to take $\Delta$ small enough such that no two probability realization $\p_t$ falls within an interval.
+One may discretise $[0,1]$ with a uniform interval length~$\Delta$ and use the standard EWF, where a straightforward substitution of the number of experts $N=1/\Delta$ results in a regret bound of $\sqrt{n\ln ({1}/{\Delta})/2}$.
+However, to not sacrifice the accuracy due to this discretisation, one has to take $\Delta$ small enough such that no two probability realisations of $\p_t$ fall within an interval.
 This is to make sure that the cumulative loss function is constant within each interval, which will be more clear after Lemma~\ref{lem:fixedtheta}.
-Thus, if $\lambda_\mathrm{min}$ is the minimum separation between any two distinct probabilities $p_t,1\leq t\leq n$, the best attainable regret bound of a standard EWF using uniform discretization is $\sqrt{n\ln({1}/{\lambda_\mathrm{min}})/2}$ with $N=1/\lambda_\mathrm{min}$.
-We will soon see that these regret bounds are similar to what we get using our proposed algorithms, but the added complexity with a large number of experts from the first round onwards makes it suboptimal.
+Thus, if $\lambda_\mathrm{min}$ is the minimum separation between any two distinct probabilities $p_t,1\leq t\leq n$, the best attainable regret bound of a standard EWF using uniform discretisation is $\sqrt{n\ln({1}/{\lambda_\mathrm{min}})/2}$ with $N=1/\lambda_\mathrm{min}$.
+We will soon see that these regret bounds are similar to what we get using our proposed algorithms, but the added complexity with a large number of experts from the first round onwards makes it sub-optimal.

 In this paper, we start with the continuous experts and then use the structure of the problem to formulate it in a discrete domain.
-We propose a non-uniform discretization that retains the accuracy of a continuous expert while reducing the complexity to the theoretical minimum with at most $n+1$ experts after $n^\text{th}$ round.
-Note that, due to the non-uniform discretization, the proposed HIL does not involve $\Delta$, but instead involves $\lambda_\text{min}$, where ${1}/{\lambda_\mathrm{min}}$ acts similar to $N$ in the regret bound.
+We propose a non-uniform discretisation that retains the accuracy of a continuous expert while reducing the complexity to the theoretical minimum with at most $n+1$ experts after $n^\text{th}$ round.
+Note that, due to the non-uniform discretisation, the proposed HIL does not involve $\Delta$, but instead involves $\lambda_\text{min}$, where ${1}/{\lambda_\mathrm{min}}$ acts similar to $N$ in the regret bound.
 In Section~\ref{sec:FullFeedback}, we provide simple methods to approximate $\lambda_\text{min}$.

-\textbf{Preliminary Analysis:} In order to choose a good threshold $\theta_t$ in round $t$, we take a hint from the discrete PEA~\cite{BianchiBook} where a weight for an expert is computed using the exponential of the scaled cumulative losses incurred for potentially choosing that expert.
+\paragraph*{Preliminary Analysis:} To choose a good threshold $\theta_t$ in round $t$, we take a hint from the discrete PEA~\cite{BianchiBook} where a weight for an expert is computed using the exponential of the scaled cumulative losses incurred.
 We extend this idea and define continuous weight function $w_t(\theta)$ as follows: